Haantjes Algebras of Classical Integrable Systems: Abstract

 \section{Abstract}

-A general theory of classical integrable systems is proposed, based on the geometry of the Haantjes tensor.
-We introduce the class of symplectic-Haantjes manifolds (or $\omega \mathcal{H}$ manifold), as the natural setting where the notion of integrability can be formulated.
-We prove that the existence of suitable Haantjes structures is a necessary and sufficient condition for a Hamiltonian system to be integrable in the Liouville-Arnold sense.
+A tensorial approach to the theory of classical Hamiltonian integrable systems is proposed, based on the geometry of Haantjes tensors.
+We introduce the class of symplectic-Haantjes manifolds (or $\omega \mathscr{H}$ manifolds), as a natural setting where the notion of integrability can be formulated.
+We prove that the existence of suitable Haantjes algebras of (1,1) tensor fields with vanishing Haantjes torsion is a necessary and sufficient condition for a Hamiltonian system to be integrable in the Liouville-Arnold sense.
+We also show that new integrable models arise from the Haantjes geometry.
+Finally, we present an application of our approach to the study of the Post-Winternitz system and of a stationary flow of the KdV hierarchy.

-We also prove theorems ensuring the existence of a large family of completely integrable systems, constructed starting from a prescribed Haantjes structure.

-Furthermore, we propose a novel approach to the theory of separation of variables, intimately related to the geometry of Haantjes manifolds.
-A special family of coordinates, that we shall call the Darboux-Haantjes coordinates, will be introduced.
-They are constructed from the Haantjes structure associated with an integrable system, and allow the additive separation of variables of the Hamilton-Jacobi equation.

-Our analysis is performed in $n$ degrees of freedom.
-We prove that some of the most classical examples of multidimensional Hamiltonian systems, as for instance the Gantmacher class, possess a natural Haantjes structure.
-Finally, we present an application of our approach to the study of some models, as a stationary reduction of the KdV hierarchy and a Drach-Holt type system; the separability properties of the latter were not known.